GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 sudo apt-get install -y python-pip pip install numpy pandas sklearn scipy tensorflow
 ```
+Note: If you choose a different image for the instance, you may need to do something different to install pip and the required python packages.

 Please note that we are not using *tensorflow* to train the model in this sample.
 We will however use *gfile*, a python class implemented in *tensorflow* which unifies how we access the local and remote files.
 An alternative to using *gfile*  for accessing the files stored in *Google Cloud Storage (GCS)* is [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries#client-libraries-install-python).